-All truancies will be referred to the PSLO for possible citation and court appearance.
+All truancies will be referred to the School Resource Officer for possible citation and court appearance.
 Repeated truancies will be referred to municipal court in accordance with state law and local ordinance.
+Truant students will be required to make up all classroom assignments and assessments.